 You'll visit the beautiful beaches of Elafonissi, with its crystal clear waters and pink sand from the thousands of shells being shattered over the years, and the picture postcard perfect Falassarna beach along with caves and mountains of historical significance, and of course, monasteries that were built at dizzying heights centuries ago.

-As a group, we will be staying in a set of two villas, located in a picturesque sea village.
-The villas consist of traditional mansions whose renovation was completed with lots of love and passion from the owners.
+As a group, we will be staying in a set of two villas, located in a picturesque village.
 In these villas, the traditional way of life blends with luxury and modern amenities.
 Amenities include full kitchens, free wireless internet, swimming pool, a firewood oven, and fireplaces.
-The villas are surrounded by lovely Mediterranean gardens and views of the sea, mountains, olive, and orange groves thereby providing a calm and relaxing environment.
+The villas are surrounded by lovely Mediterranean gardens and views of the sea, and mountains thereby providing a calm and relaxing environment.

 Planned Trip Itinerary*

 We will provide recommendations for flight arrival times at Chania Airport (kindly note that flights are not included in this package price).
 Transfer to villa accommodation and settle in.
 There will be some leisure time by the villa pool followed by a group dinner plus your first cooking demonstration of a traditional appetizer dish.